llamaworkspace/llamaworkspace/README.md

 # Joia

-> We are actively working to make Joia open-source.
-We aim to launch it before in late December 2023.
->
-> In the meantime, you can use it for free in our website [joia.so](https://joia.so).

 ### Main features

 **Collaborative chatbots:** We make it easy for teams to create and iterate chatbots for specific use cases.
 Think of "GPTs", but shareable by default and more steerable.